atanas-dev/vue-router-multiguard/README.md

 ## Notes

-- Guards are executed serially in the order they are supplied.
+- Guards are executed serially in the order they are supplied, respecting asynchronous ones.
 - Guard execution will stop when all passed guards are executed OR when any guard calls `next()` with an argument other than `undefined`.
 - When a guard calls `next()` with an argument other than `undefined`, that argument will be passed to VueRouter.